How to Use the Preposition 'To'

 Emilija Manevska / Getty Images

-'To' is one of the most common prepositions in English.
-The preposition 'to' also a part of the infinitive form of the verb.
-For example, these are all infinitives:
+'To' is one of the most common English language prepositions.
+The preposition 'to' is also a part of the infinitive verb form.

 To do